Fork me on GitHub

 8-11

-4S, denies 4H
+4S, may have 4H

 2N

-Flat, exactly 8, takes off game force
+Flat, no 4M, exactly 8, takes off game force

 5C, no 4M